akhilsn/akhil1sn.github.io/projects/project-3.md

 ### Problem Solving:
 I have used three approches here to solve the arbitrary PoS tagging done by the Vanilla Viterbi algorithm on unknown words:

-- ***Approach1: Find out the most frequent tag in the corpus, and substitute the Unknown words with 'NOUN' tags.***
+- ***Approach 1: Find out the most frequent tag in the corpus, and substitute the Unknown words with 'NOUN' tags.***
 <br>
 Below figure shows the different tag distribution over the words in corpus,
 <br>